Tomatokeftedes (Fried Santorini tomato balls / tomato fritters)

 Instructions

 1. Cut the tomatoes into 4 pieces, and with a spoon remove the flesh.
-Chop the flesh of the tomatoes, into small cubes and place in a colander with some salt.
+Chop the flesh of the tomatoes, into small cubes, place in a colander, strain them and add sprinkle of salt.
+Add the grated tomatoes and mix together.
 Leave them for 30 minutes.

-2. Into a bowl, combine the chopped tomatoes, the onions and mix with a spoon; add the herbs, and the feta cheese, smashed with a fork.
+2. Into a bowl, combine the chopped tomatoes, the onions, the egg and mix with a spoon; add the herbs, and the feta cheese, smashed with a fork.
 In a separate bowl, mix the flour with the baking powder.

 3. Add the four mixture to the tomato mixture, whilst stirring with a spoon, until the ingredients are combined and the mixture is firm enough to make the balls.
 Add a little more flour if needed.
 Put in the fridge for 30 minutes.